-- · Goodwill resulted from the Company's acquisition of Solutions amounting to SR 75.6 million (2022: SR 75.6 million). - Goodwill resulted from stc Kuwait's acquisition of Qualitynet amounting to SR 42.2 million (2022: SR 42.2 million). - Goodwill resulted from stc Kuwait's acquisition of E-Portal Holding amounting to SR 103.5 million.
+- Goodwill resulted from the Company's acquisition of Solutions amounting to SR 75.6 million (2022: SR 75.6 million). - Goodwill resulted from stc Kuwait's acquisition of Qualitynet amounting to SR 42.2 million (2022: SR 42.2 million). - Goodwill resulted from stc Kuwait's acquisition of E-Portal Holding amounting to SR 103.5 million.
 During the year 2023, an incremental goodwill resulted from stc Kuwait's acquisition of E-Portal Holding, after the completion of the purchase price allocation of net assets reports, amounting to SR 76.6 million in addition to a provisional goodwill amounting to SR 26.9 million recorded in the year 2022. - Goodwill resulted from Solutions' acquisition of Giza amounting to SR 219.6.
 During the year 2023, an incremental goodwill resulted from Solutions' acquisition of Giza, after the completion of the purchase price allocation of net assets reports, amounting to SR 26.2 million in addition to a provisional goodwill amounting to SR 193.4 million recorded in the year 2022.
-The currency exchange losses effect as at 31 December 2023 amounted to SR 53.6 million (2022: SR 40 million). - Goodwill resulted from Solutions' acquisition of Contact Centers Company ("CCC") amounting to SR 144 million (Note 7). - A provisional goodwill resulted from Tawal's acquisition of three towers companies from United Group (In Bulgaria, Croatia and Slovenia), amounting to SR 4,652 million until the completion of the reports on the fair value allocation of net assets (Note 7). - A provisional goodwill of SR 6.3 million (net after recording a goodwill impairment of SR 13.5 million) resulted from Tawal's acquisition of AWAL Telecom Company, registered in the Republic of Pakistan, until the completion of the reports on the fair value allocation of net assets (Note 7). - 2) Includes contractual intangible assets such as submarine cable networks, content agreements.
+The currency exchange losses effect as at 31 December 2023 amounted to SR 53.6 million (2022: SR 40 million). - Goodwill resulted from Solutions' acquisition of Contact Centers Company ("CCC") amounting to SR 144 million (Note 7). - A provisional goodwill resulted from Tawal's acquisition of three towers companies from United Group (In Bulgaria, Croatia and Slovenia), amounting to SR 4,652 million until the completion of the reports on the fair value allocation of net assets (Note 7). - A provisional goodwill of SR 6.3 million (net after recording a goodwill impairment of SR 13.5 million) resulted from Tawal's acquisition of AWAL Telecom Company, registered in the Republic of Pakistan, until the completion of the reports on the fair value allocation of net assets (Note 7).

+2) Includes contractual intangible assets such as submarine cable networks, content agreements.
-3) On 23 January 2023, the Company obtained licenses to provide internet service on board aircraft, as well as mobile communications service via satellite in the Kingdom of Saudi Arabia, for a financial consideration of SR 427 million for a period of 15 years, starting from 2023.

-4) Non-cash additions amounted to SR 927 million (2022: SR 603 million).

-Intangible assets are amortized using the following estimated useful lives:

-Computer software 5 - 7 years

-Telecommunication licenses 15 - 25 years

-Others 3-20 years
+Saudi Telecom Company (A Saudi Joint Stock Company) Notes to the Consolidated Financial Statements communications service via satellite in the Kingdom of Saudi Arabia, for a financial period of 15 years, starting from 2023. , 4) Non-cash additions amounted to SR 927 million (2022: SR 603 million).
+Intangible assets are amortized using the following estimated useful lives: Computer software 5 - 7 years Telecommunication licenses 15 - 25 years Others 3-20 years